itfanr/ros2-wiki/Managed-Nodes.md

 This gives room for executing a custom error handling.
 Only (!) in the case that this function returns ```RCL_LIFECYCLE_RET_OK```, the state machine transitions to the state `unconfigured`.
 By default, the `on_error` returns `RCL_LIFECYCLE_RET_ERROR` and the state machine transitions into `finalized`.

+At the same time, every lifecycle node has by default 5 different communication interfaces.
+* Publisher `<node_name>__transition_event`: publishes in case a transition is happening.
+This allows users to get notified of transition events within the network.
+* Service `<node_name>__get_state`: query about the current state of the node.
+Return either a primary or transition state.
+* Service `<node_name>__change_state`: triggers a transition for the current node.
+This service call takes a transition id.
+Only in the case, that this transition ID is a valid transition of the current state, the transition is fulfilled.
+All other cases are getting ignored.
+* Service `<node_name>__get_available_states`: This is meant to be an introspection tool.
+It returns a list of all possible states this node can be.
+* Service `<node_name>__get_available_transitions`: Same as above, meant to an introspection tool.
+It returns a list of all possible transitions this node can execute.

 ###lifecycle_service_client_py.py
 The `lifecycle_service_client` application is a fixed order script for this demo purpose only.
 I explains the use and the API calls made for this lifecycle implementation, but may be inconvenient to use otherwise.
 For this reason, we implemented a separate python script, which lets you dynamically change states or various nodes.
 ```